 Apple Technical Analysis (NASDAQ:AAPL)

 Bollinger bands comprise of a center line usually AAPL SMA, and two AAPL stock price bands above and below it.
-The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
+The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Currently the stock price of $217.88 is in the lower range of Apple bollinger bands.